For Regular Submissions

 Rights & Rules

 All rights revert to the authors upon publication.
-To get technical, we require First Serial Rights, meaning we want to be the first media outlet to publish your poems.
-They may have been posted online to personal blogs or message boards, self-published as chapbooks, etc., but any third party venue that provides content to a readership is considered publication, regardless of the format.
-If you submitted work to someone, or they solicited work from you, and they chose to publish it, then that means it’s been published and we don’t want it.
+To get technical, we require First Serial Rights, meaning we want to be the first venue to publish the poems.
+They may have been posted online to personal blogs or message boards, etc., but any third party venue that provides content to a readership is considered publication, regardless of the format.
+If you submitted the work to someone and they chose to publish it, then that means it’s been published and we don’t want it.

 Though authors do retain all rights to their work, we post everything we publish on the back-issues section of the website six months after print publication, and so require Non-Exclusive Digital Rights.